judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 Do you live in an active tectonic region?
 How are you prepared for a big earthquake?
 Please let me know in the comments below.

-{% cloudinary /assets/images/2020/04/toilet-paper-plan-b.jpeg alt="An empty roll of toilet paper reminds that you need a plan B." description="" %}
+{% cloudinary /assets/images/2020/04/toilet-paper-plan-b.jpeg alt="An empty roll of toilet paper reminds that you need a plan B." %}

 ## Toilet paper

 During the COVID-19 pandemic, the news and social media have been littered with images of empty shelves in stores that should be full of a variety of toilet paper.
 As soon as people heard about the shelter-in-place orders, the panic to acquire provisions took over and a hoarding mentality set in.

-[Many of the podcasts I listen to]({{ site.url }}/best-podcast-2017/) have expressed confusion over why toilet paper is the commodity of choice for hoarders and panic-buyers.
+[Many of the podcasts I listen to](/best-podcast-2017/) have expressed confusion over why toilet paper is the commodity of choice for hoarders and panic-buyers.
 I must fall in with the majority of people, because I, too, would have guessed that this would be one of the top things people would want to stock up on.

 [Roughly 70%](http://www.toiletpaperhistory.net/toilet-paper-facts/toilet-paper-fun-facts/) of the world's population doesn't even use toilet paper.
 But for those of us who do, it is difficult to imagine a life without.
 Thanks to my time serving in the Peace Corps, I am quite aware of what life without toilet paper is like, and that is why I can sympathize with those who now have a 5-year supply at home!